dy/sprae/readme.md

 #### `:mount`

-Lifecycle hook — runs once on connect.
-Not reactive.
-Can return cleanup.
+Run a non-reactive lifecycle hook once when the element connects.
+The hook can return a cleanup function.

 ```html
 <canvas :mount="el => initChart(el)"></canvas>